 Nobody likes the sight of their strands breaking, but it is something you’ll experience a lot during the journey.
 As your natural hair growth comes through, dealing with two textures will start to become a challenge.

-All the products that you’ve used on your relaxed hair won’t benefit your natural mane as much, so you’ll need new ones that specifically target the needs of your brittle, dry, and dehydrated strands.
-It’s easy to get carried away and become a product junkie, but generally, sticking to the same products will help your hair in the long run.
+Products designed for relaxed hair don’t address the same needs as your natural hair requires, so you’ll need new ones that specifically target the needs of your brittle, dry, and dehydrated strands.
+It’s easy to get carried away and become a product junkie, but generally, keeping it simple but consistent will help your hair in the long run.

-Try the Dove Advanced Hair Series Quench Absolute Supreme Crème Serum, which is specifically designed to moisturise curly and natural tresses on-the-go.
+Try the TRESemmé Botanique Nourish & Replenish Hydrating Mist, which is specifically designed to moisturise curly and natural tresses on-the-go.

-Try: TRESemmé Platinum Strength Deep Conditioning Treatment, which will help to strengthen your hair against breakage.
+Try: TRESemmé Breakage Defence Restructuring Treatment Masque, which will help to strengthen your hair against breakage.